nilmtk/nilmtk/docs/source/hdf5_metadata.rst

            Must use the same controlled vocabulary as for appliance types.
 :appliances: (list of dicts) See section below on 'Appliance metadata'.
+:additional_channels: (list of ints) Some homes have a split-phase mains
+                    supply.
+Some homes have 3-phase mains.
+Some appliances take two or three supplies.
+All these situations are handled by specifying the other channel numbers for the other meter devices.

 Appliance metadata
 ------------------